-Prof. Nagendra is an ecologist who uses satellite remote sensing coupled with field studies of biodiversity, archival research, institutional analysis, and community interviews to examine the factors shaping the social-ecological sustainability of forests and cities in the south Asian context.
+Prof. Nagendra is an ecologist who uses methods from the natural and social sciences - satellite remote sensing, biodiversity studies, archival research, GIS, institutional analysis, and community interviews, to examine the sustainability of forests and cities in the global South.
 She completed her PhD from the Centre for Ecological Sciences in the Indian Institute of Science in 1998.
 Since then, she has conducted research and taught at multiple institutions, and was most recently a Hubert H Humphrey Distinguished Visiting Professor at Macalester College, Saint Paul, Minnesota in 2013.
-She is a recipient of numerous awards for her research, including a 2013 Elinor Ostrom Senior Scholar award for her research and practice on issues of the urban commons, and a 2009 Cozzarelli Prize from the Proceedings of the National Academy of Sciences USA (with Elinor Ostrom) amongst other awards and recognitions.
+She is a recipient of numerous awards for her research, including a 2017

 Dec.
 1998: Ph.D., Centre for Ecological Sciences, Indian Institute of Science

 March 1995: M.S., Biological Sciences, Indian Institute of Science

 Ecology and Development in India; Understanding Land Use/Land Cover Change; Remote

 Areas of Interest